 When it comes to gorgeous buildings in Sydney there are few places that can compare with The Great Synagogue.
 Believed by many to be the most beautiful synagogue in Australia, its stunning stained glass windows, intricate tilework and star-studded ceiling makes any performance within its hall a memorable experience.
-You won’t want to miss out on the upcoming Live at The Great concerts this year.

-When: Wednesday 6 July, 7pm
+When: Wednesday 7 December, 7pm

 Live at Yours is not only making classical music relevant once again, but it is also making it accessible to old and new fans alike in venues around Sydney where you wouldn’t traditionally expect to experience phenomenal music by some of Australia’s most talented musicians.
 The Live at Yours concerts also open up the musical experience to the audience so it’s more than just sit, listen and leave.

 While Live at The Great Premium Tickets guarantee the best seats possible for the performances at The Great Synagogue, there are also tickets for patrons under the age of 35 at a special price.
 And by special, they’re almost half-price.